 Visualization has played a very important role in the educational process for quite a long time and has proven to be very effective.
 Our brains are much better equipped to understand by seeing than by reading.
 Visualization seems to have become a key learning component.
-Some examples are images in textbooks and interactive whiteboard technology.
+Some examples are images in textbooks and interactive online whiteboard technology.
 Visualization techniques in the virtual classroom.

 Visualization and Learning

 When presented with images, the mind gets the chance to combine senses and create associations between more than one element, generating a correlation between the picture and the information.

 When it comes to teaching, this means that the more images that are shown to learners, the more they remember.
 The variety of what you can include in your lesson is quite large in terms of:

 The imaging you provide for your students can be:

 - a simple sketch or drawing on the online whiteboard

 - an illustration that was drawn for a specific lesson